helix-foundation/currency/contracts/governance/community/README.md

   - `vote` (bool) - the vote cast, `true` to pass, `false` to fail
   - `amount` (uint256) - the voting power of the vote

+Emitted when an address votes simply.

+##### PolicySplitVoteCast
+Attributes:
+  - `voter` (address) - the address of the voter
+  - `votesYes` (uint256) - the voting power contributed to yes
+  - `votesNo` (uint256) - the voting power contributed to no

-Emitted when an address votes.
+Emitted when an address votes in a split manner.

 #### configure
 Arguments: